 Bridleways and byways are minor public highways.
 A highway authority may delegate the management of some of its highways, especially rights of way, to another local authority such as a district council or national park authority.

 Are motorbikes or vehicles allowed on bridleways?

 Some bridleways run on tracks that also have private access rights with vehicles for landholders or other right-holders.
-If you meet a motor vehicle on a bridleway, it may be there by private right (so do not start with accusations!) but there are bridleways where use by motor vehicles is a problem and is illegal.
-That is a matter for the police because a bridleway is a highway in the same way as any road and only the police can enforce against traffic offences.
+If you meet a motor vehicle on a bridleway, it may be there by private right (so avoiding starting with accusations), but there are bridleways where use by motor vehicles is a problem and is illegal.
+That is a matter for the police, because a bridleway is a highway in the same way as any road and only the police can enforce against traffic offences.